Mum sex – lie back and think of casseroles?

 We would be rightly appalled if, say, Buzzfeed released a list called ‘35 things teenage girls think about during sex’ and it featured lines such as “it’s a great time to get on with that maths homework” or “at least it’s a lie down”.
 We would, of course, call it out for such reductive, dangerous and retrograde ideas about sex.
 The Netmums article is all of those things – and it’s important to call it out, to raise a fuss and to talk about mum sex.

-With most of the 35 points focusing on hurrying up, putting the bins out and catching up with relatives, this Netmums article is actually a pretty depressing reflection of just how normal crap and obligatory sex is for so many straight adult women.
+With most of the 35 points focusing on hurrying up, putting the bins out and catching up with relatives, this Netmums article is actually a pretty sad reflection of just how normal crap and obligatory sex is for so many straight adult women.
 Of course sex and relationships change after kids, of course the way you think about your body changes and of course libido peaks and troughs because, hello, we are human and not existing in some made-for-TV movie.
 But recognising this, and being honest about how we do parenting, relationships, sex and life shouldn’t descend into advice to simply lie back and think of casseroles.

-The reason this article is so depressing and worrying is that it is part of a broader cultural norm that tells women it’s better to regularly look at the cobwebs on the ceiling than it is to have sex for pleasure when you actually want to.
+The reason this article is so worrying is that it is part of a broader cultural norm that tells women it’s better to regularly look at the cobwebs on the ceiling than it is to have sex for pleasure when you actually want to.

 Rape culture is a complicated mess of societal attitudes about gender and sexuality – but put simply it’s based on the idea that men are entitled to women’s bodies at all times and it’s our job to shut up, put up or defend ourselves from men and all their rapey urges.
 All of this is of course heterosexist nonsense; men are no more rape robots than women are sexually submissive.
 But rape culture reduces us all to weird stereotypes, victims and villains.
 It permeates our legal institutions (low prosecution rates, anyone?), our culture, our relationships and our sense of self.
 It is insidious.